chloeandisabel/happi/README.md

 ## Configuration

-The only configuration option is `:api` which specifies the module that implements the basic HTTP `get`, `post`, `delete`, etc. commands.
+The only Happi application configuration option is `:api` which specifies the module that implements the basic HTTP `get`, `post`, `delete`, etc. commands.
 This allows the tests to use a mock API.
+Normally you won't have to change this value.

 ## To Do

-- Tests
 - Have a way to limit what `Happi.{list,get,etc.}` methods are available for each `Happi.Heroku.*` type
 - More endpoints
 - Handle 206 Partial Content responses
 - Handle ranges (name, order, max, etc.) in get requests
-- Parse datetime strings
+- Parse datetime strings.
+We could either return Elixir-style datetime tuples or seconds since the epoch.